cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 ### Token preparation

 Just saving keys on disk does not magically make these keys hold tokens on your test blockchain.
-You need to fund them at their addresses using the funds of other addresses of your running chain.
-A faucet, if it is set up is convenient for this step.
+You need to fund them at their addresses, using the funds of other addresses of your running chain.
+A faucet, if one is set up, is convenient for this step.

 1. If you use Ignite, it has created a faucet endpoint for you at port `4500`.
 The page `http://localhost:4500` explains the API.
 2. If you use the [CosmJS faucet](https://www.npmjs.com/package/@cosmjs/faucet), you can make it serve on port `4500` too.